TibeIritie/fairness-aware-classification/README.md

 - Classifiers: naïve bayes, k-nearest neighbors, decision tree, logistic regression
 - Unfairness prevention techniques: Probabilistic Rejection, Fair Reweighing, Fair Preferential Sampling, Fair Relabeling (each technique can be found under its respective markdown cell)

-## How to use the project
-If you wish to use a specific technique (with tuned hyperparameters) simply go to the respective markdown cell and comment out the classifier/dataset for which you wish to apply the technique on.
-Each function contains a docstring explaining the purpose of the function and its parameters/output.
-For some lines of code there exists some extra explanation as comment above the specific line.

 ## Structure of Jupyter Notebook file
 ```
 ├── Import modules & define global variables